stairf/gopl/README.txt

 	int opt_has_X(void)  if the short name of the option is "X" int opt_has_XY(void) it the long name of the option is "XY" If both long and short name are specified, both funtions are generated and equal.
-It is possible that one of these functions is a preprocessor macro that redirects to the other function.
+In future versions, one of those functions might be a macro that expands to the other function.

 For each option that has a "Get" function:
 	<type> opt_get_X(void)  if the short name of the option is "X"